 9. Buy a home

-According to the US census, since 1968, the median price of new single-family homes has gone up almost tenfold; many houses still appreciate at a rate of 6% to 8% annually.
+According to the US census, since 1968, the median price of new single-family homes has gone up almost tenfold; most houses appreciate (gain in value) at rates that meet or beat inflation.
 Further, home ownership entitles you to major tax breaks.
 Check with your tax adviser or the latest IRS regulations to see if the interest on your mortgage is fully deductible, meaning Uncle Sam helps subsidize your property investment.
 Additionally, the equity in your home can be a great source of retirement income.

 10. Monitor your credit report